WELCOME TO THE COMMUNITY WEBSITE FOR

 We would be very please to hear your comments and suggestions regarding this site.
 Please use the 'Contact Us' tab on the side panel.

-Calls for re-think over National Grid's plans for massive pylons over the Somerset Countryside.
+National Grid's plans for massive pylons over the Somerset Countryside.